Vocabulary: Memorization

 Although memorization can be seen as tedious or boring, associating one word in the native language with the corresponding word in the second language until memorized is considered one of the best methods of vocabulary acquisition.
 By the time students reach adulthood, they generally have gathered a number of personalized memorization methods.
-Although many argue that memorization does not typically require the complex cognitive processing that increases retention (Sagarra and Alba, 2006), it does typically require a large amount of repetition, and spaced repetition with flashcards is an established method for memorization, particularly used for vocabulary acquisition in computer-assisted language learning.
+Although many argue that memorization does not typically require the complex cognitive processing that increases retention, it does typically require a large amount of repetition, and spaced repetition with flashcards is an established method for memorization, particularly used for vocabulary acquisition in computer-assisted language learning.
 Other methods typically require more time and longer to recall.

 Some words cannot be easily linked through association or other methods.
 When a word in the second language is phonologically or visually similar to a word in the native language, one often assumes they also share similar meanings.
 Though this is frequently the case, it is not always true.
 When faced with a false friend, memorization and repetition are the keys to mastery.
 If a second language learner relies solely on word associations to learn new vocabulary, that person will have a very difficult time mastering false friends.
 When large amounts of vocabulary must be acquired in a limited amount of time, when the learner needs to recall information quickly, when words represent abstract concepts or are difficult to picture in a mental image, or when discriminating between false friends, rote memorization is the method to use.
-A neural network model of novel word learning across orthographies, accounting for L1-specific memorization abilities of L2-learners has recently been introduced (Hadzibeganovic and Cannas, 2009).
+A neural network model of novel word learning across orthographies, accounting for L1-specific memorization abilities of L2-learners has recently been introduced.

 The keyword method

-One way of learning vocabulary is to use mnemonic devices or to create associations between words, this is known as the "keyword method" (Sagarra and Alba, 2006).
-It also takes a long time to implement — and takes a long time to recollect — but because it makes a few new strange ideas connect it may help in learning.
+One way of learning vocabulary is to use mnemonic devices or to create associations between words; this is known as the "keyword method".
+It also takes a long time to implement – and takes a long time to recollect – but because it makes a few new strange ideas connect, it may help in learning.
 Also it presumably does not conflict with Paivio's dual coding system because it uses visual and verbal mental faculties.
 However, this is still best used for words that represent concrete things, as abstract concepts are more difficult to remember.